reflectoring/reflectoring.github.io/_posts/2020-07-29-springboot-logging.md

 ```
 #### Output Logback Configuration

-If we set a debug property in the configuration tag to true, we can see the values of logback configuration during application start up.
+If we set a debug property in the configuration tag to true, we can see the values of logback configuration during application startup.

 ```xml
 <configuration debug="true">